-Readmission from Academic-Related Suspension (All programs except Allied Health)
+Readmission from Suspension for Grades or Attendance (All programs except Allied Health)

-- A. The president or designee may consider for readmission the applicant who has been suspended. - B. Criteria that the president or designee will consider in assessing candidacy for readmission are as follows:

-- 1. Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension, and - 2.
+- A. The president or designee may consider for readmission the applicant who has been suspended. - B. Criteria that the president or designee will consider in assessing candidacy for readmission are as follows: - 1.
+Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension, and - 2.
 Assessment of the likelihood that the readmitted student may succeed in pursuing their training objective.